kyleschaeffer/menu.js/README.md

 </script>
 ```

 Be sure to wrap your page content in an element with a CSS class of `menu-canvas`.
 The canvas element is the component that is "pushed" when the menu appears.
-The **menu.js** script includes `left` and `right` off-canvas menu styles by default.
+[See the demo.](http://oldrivercreative.com/menu/example-left.html) The **menu.js** script includes `left` and `right` off-canvas menu styles by default.
 Feel free to alter or remove these default styles as needed.

 ### Custom off-canvas menu styles
 You can even create your own off-canvas menu styles by adding a few CSS classes to any attached stylesheet.